MariaDash/Mobile_Testing/Common_Android_guidelines.md

 + Give your users an opportunity to create a passkey after sign-in with a password or other options.
 ## 16. Notifications
 Notifications provide brief, timely, and relevant information related to your app when it's not in use.

-### The Android OS controls many aspects of notifications, but you have control over other aspects.
+The Android OS controls many aspects of notifications, but you have control over other aspects.
 Follow these steps when implementing notifications:
 + Understand the anatomy of a notification.
 + Choose the type of notification for your use case.
 + Set the notification category that aligns with the type of notification you've chosen
 ## 17. Picture-in-picture (PiP)
  is a type of multi-window mode intended for activities that play full-screen video.
 It lets the user watch a video in a small window pinned to a corner of the screen while navigating between apps or browsing content on the main screen.
  ## 18. Split screen mode
- Working with two applications at a time
+ Working with two applications at a time on divided screen.